hedayetulislamhadi/genius-gtm-mcp/README.md

 **Want to switch Google accounts** — `npx -y github:hedayetulislamhadi/genius-gtm-mcp logout` then `npx -y github:hedayetulislamhadi/genius-gtm-mcp auth`.
 New browser sign-in, new account, new token.

 **"Google did NOT return a refresh_token"** — Google only sends a refresh token on the first consent for a given OAuth client + Google account combination.
 Revoke access at https://myaccount.google.com/permissions and re-run `auth`.

+**Meta CAPI event not showing in Events Manager** — check the response from `genius_capi_send` for `events_received`.
+If it's 0, check that your Pixel ID and access token are current (`status` command), and that you're not filtering by a `testEventCode` you forgot to check under the Test Events tab.

 ## Multi-account setup — connect multiple Google accounts at once